Love is not Tourism, Love is Essential: How to Get Your Love Contract and Reunite with Your Partner

 According to the Finnish government, “relationships between people who live in different countries (“long-distance relationships”) are accepted.
 Fundamentally, border inspectors trust the words of travellers.
 More detailed information may be inquired in isolated cases.”

 While it's not exactly stated which documents are required to enter, you might consider brining evidence or proof of your relationship.
-It's advised to contact the Finnish embassy for more information on the exact requirements prior to traveling.
+It's advised to contact the Finnish embassy for more information on the exact requirements prior to travelling.

 Getting a love contract for France